 Mobile phones are fantastic for snapping images on the go but more and more people are using them to create high quality videos of their travels or taking the chance to conduct a live broadcast while on the road.

 Swaying motion ruins most video clips because it makes viewers feel seasick.
-Enter the Smooth Q3 Gimbal which lets people shoot quality videos by smoothing out the bumps.
-I can' tell you the difference this has made to my video clips - and by the number of people who approach me on the road and ask about it, if you know a travel photography enthusiast, they'll love this.
+Enter a smartphone gimbal like this, which lets people shoot quality videos by smoothing out the bumps.
+I can’t tell you the difference this has made to my video clips – and by the number of people who approach me on the road and ask about it, if you know a travel photography enthusiast, they’ll love this.

 I’ve no idea why I battled with so many bags for so long!
 I love using my Samsonite SCure.
 It rolls easily, I can stack bags on top of it and everything inside is secure (perfect for when you can’t check in to a room and you’ve a pretty good idea that your suitcase, complete with laptop and lenses, will be at the bottom of a colossal suitcase heap.)